tenstorrent/tt-exalens/docs/ttlens-app-tutorial.md

 ```
 To change the core location, we can use the `go` command:
 ```
-go -l 20-20
+go -l 2,2
 ```
 and `gpr` will now give:
 ```
-gdb:None Current epoch:None(None) device:0 loc:20-20 > gpr
+gdb:None Current epoch:None(None) device:0 loc:3-3 (2,2) > gpr
 RISC-V registers for location 2,2 on device 0
 Register     BRISC    TRISC0    TRISC1    TRISC2
 -----------  -------  --------  --------  --------
 ...
 ```
-We can see that the core that `gpr` acts on has cganged.
+We can see that the core that `gpr` acts on has changed.

 ## Using TTLens Server